-The ARC for fiscal year 2013 is \$132.3 million and the pay-as-you-go contributions made in fiscal year 2013 were \$51.3 million on an accrual basis.
-Those contributions do not include NHRS medical subsidy and other sources as presented in the table below.
+The estimated and unaudited ARC for fiscal year 2014 is \$139.1 million and the estimated and unaudited pay-as-you-go contributions made in fiscal year 2014 were \$52.6 million on an accrual basis.
+Those contributions do not include NHRS medical subsidy and other sources as presented in the table entitled "State Retiree Health Funding Sources - Cash Basis" on the following page.
 NHRS medical subsidy payments are not included because the related obligation is excluded from the calculation above.
-In addition, Retiree Drug Subsidies (RDS) subsidies are excluded pursuant to guidance promulgated by GASB Statement No. 45.
+In addition, Retiree Drug Subsidies (RDS) are excluded pursuant to guidance promulgated by GASB Statement No. 45.
 Other small differences will exist because of timing between cash and accrual basis of accounting.

-Retiree health costs budgeted for fiscal years 2014 and 2015 are projected to total \$68.4 million and \$69.5 million, respectively.
-Of such amounts, the General Fund will provide funding for \$33.4 million and \$34.5 million for fiscal year 2014 and 2015, respectively.
+Retiree health costs for fiscal years 2014 and 2015 were and are budgeted to total \$67.5 million and \$69.5 million, respectively.
+Of such amounts, the General Fund provided and will provide funding for approximately \$33.4 million and \$34.5 million for fiscal year 2014 and 2015, respectively.
 The remaining funding will be provided by self-supporting agencies, NHRS medical subsidies and drug rebates and subsidies.

 As of December 31, 2012, the most recent actuarial valuation date, the actuarial accrued liability ("AAL") for benefits was \$1,857 million, with no actuarial value of assets, resulting in UAAL of \$1,857 million, as compared with a UAAL as of December 31, 2010 of \$2,258 million.
 The decrease in the AAL and UAAL from the December 31, 2010 valuation is attributable to specific changes made to pricing of the prescription drug program, changes in plan design and premium contributions, and overall favorable health claim experience.
 The new valuation report was performed using updated data, a payroll growth assumption of 3.75% (down from 4.50%) and changes to mortality, disability, turnover and retirement rates consistent with changes made by NHRS based on its June 30, 2010 experience study.
 This amount does not include the State's share of the UAAL from the NHRS Medical Subsidy plans discussed below.
+Legislation imposed changes to eligibility in 2011 to further reduce the future liability.
+All Group I employees hired after July 1, 2011 will effectively be provided coverage that will wraparound Medicare coverage when they turn 65 if they retire from the State with 20 years of State service.
+The December 31, 2012 valuation does not reflect the impact of this legislative change, which is expected to reduce the overall liability.